Best Hospital Advertising Strategies + Examples [2025]

 Banner Health’s Infographics

 A sure way to boost credibility in your community is to be seen as a trusted educator.
 Banner Health used digital advertising to push out their infographics on wellness, nutrition, and mental health.
-To increase their number of impressions, Banner Health provided links to make these infographics easy to share across all social media platforms.
+To increase the number of impressions, Banner Health provided links to make these infographics easy to share across all social media platforms.

 Medspring Urgent Care’s Out-Of-Home Advertising